IwanJensen/Self-avoiding-walks-and-polygons/README.md

-# Self-avoiding walks and polygons and the square lattices
+# Self-avoiding walks and polygons on the square lattices
 Series expansions for SAW and SAP problems on the square lattice <pre>
 sqsaw.ser       Number of SAW
 sqsaw_EE.ser    End-to-end distance of SAW